 Based on the standards of the International Literacy Association (ILA) for Reading Professionals, current standards for English Language Arts Literacy (ELAL), and the New Jersey Professional Standards for Teachers (NJPST), the program builds expertise through courses in the theories and processes of reading and writing, diagnosis and remediation, assessment, best practice literacy instruction strategies, program evaluation, coaching techniques, and a practicum.
 These provide experiences for candidates to work with a variety of approaches and strategies and design, select, and use standard and alternate instruction, assessment, and coaching techniques that fit the needs of diverse students and educators.

 All courses include a keystone assessment/artifact that demonstrates the accomplishment of course goals and the integration of acquired knowledge and skills.
 As candidates progress toward program completion, their course artifacts are archived in an electronic or e-portfolio and monitored by program faculty to ensure compliance with the New Jersey Department of Education’s standards for novice Reading Specialists.
 By the end of the program, candidates have amassed a substantial body of evidence that they have met Georgian Court’s and the state’s standards for novice Reading Specialists.

 How You Learn

-This program is offered in an off-campus, hybrid format.
+This program is offered in an off-campus, hybrid or online format.